PETS: A Principled Framework Towards Optimal Trajectory Allocation for Efficient Test-Time Self-Consistency: Offline in the Batch Setting

 Since latent parameters $(\bm\theta_i,\bm\mu_i)$ are unknown and ground-truth labels are unavailable, a direct quantification of the objective~\eqref{eq:general-case} is unclear.
 We thus adopt a Bayesian framework that maintains a posterior over the latent parameters, for us to quantify self-consistency under posterior belief.

 \paragraph{Modeling as an MDP process. }

 We model offline trajectory allocation as a finite-horizon Bayesian Markov Decision Process (MDP), following the crowdsourcing formulation of \citet{pmlr-v28-chen13f}, with adaptations to accommodate confidence-weighted traces.
-At stage $t$, the state $S^t$ summarizes the posterior beliefs over $(\boldsymbol{\theta}_i,\boldsymbol{\mu}_i)$ for each question via their respective posterior hyperparameters.
+At stage $t$, the state $S^t$ summarizes the posterior beliefs over $(\boldsymbol{\theta}_i,\boldsymbol{\mu}_i)$ for each question via their respective posterior hyperparameters in the belief state.

 The action $i_t \in [N]$ selects a question to which one additional trace is allocated.
 After allocating a trace to question $i_t$, we observe $(y_t,c_t)$, which induces a conjugate Bayesian update of the posterior parameters in $S^t$.
 The process has a fixed horizon $H$, corresponding to the total trace budget $B_{\text{total}}$.
-The terminal reward is defined as the sum of posterior self-consistency across questions.
+The terminal reward is defined as the sum of posterior self-consistency across all questions in the batch.

 which measures the posterior probability of recovering the (weighted) population-majority answer for each question.
 Please refer to Appendix~\ref{app:offline-MDP} for further details on MDP formulation in our paper. \begin{lemma}[Bayes-optimal terminal decision] Given the terminal belief $S^H$, the Bayes-optimal decision for each question is therefore